ballesterus/UPhO/README.md

 This software is experimental, in active development and comes without warranty.
 More detailed documentation is in preparation.
 UPhO scripts were developed and tested using python 2.7 on Linux (RHLE and Debian) and MacOS.
 Versions of these scripts using python3 are being tested.

+##Citation

+Ballesteros JA and Hormgiga G. (in press).
+A new orthology assessment method for phylogenomic data: Unrooted Phylogenetic Orthology.
+Molecular Biology and Evolution.